pikvm/pikvm/pages/troubleshooting.md

 ### I can't copy clipboard contents from the server (the machine controlled via Pi-KVM) to the client.
 - The clipboard only works from the client to the server not vice versa.
 There is currently no way to do it.

+### Big mouse latency on RPi as managed server
+- Unusual case: RPi4 is used as a Pi-KVM to control RPi3.
+In this case, the mouse delay may be several seconds.
+To fix it, just add line `usbhid.mousepoll=0` to `/boot/config.txt` to the server (i.e. RPI3 in our case) and reboot it.